Further terms of our agreement

 That depends on the type of change.
 For example:

 • You get at least same day notice for a change to an annual percentage rate.
-That notice may be a written notice to you or a notice published in a newspaper.
+That notice may be a written notice to you or a notice published by your credit provider.

 • You get 20 days’ advance written notice for: